12vblanco/12vblanco/README.md

 I drink more coffee than I should
 I read a lot of sci-fi (Asimov, Liu Cixin, Dick)
 I cycle.
 A lot.
-Including camping in the Scottish wilderness
+Including cycle-camping in the Scottish wilderness